MicrosoftDocs/office-docs-powershell/teams/docs-conceptual/index.md

 Welcome to the Microsoft Teams PowerShell cmdlet **Help** references.
 Cmdlets for managing Microsoft Teams service are split between two powershell modules: the Skype for Business Online and the Microsoft Teams.

-This Powershell module is used for provisioning and management of teams and their backing groups themselves.
-The module can be installed here: https://www.powershellgallery.com/packages/MicrosoftTeams/ .
+This PowerShell module is used for provisioning and management of teams and their backing groups themselves.
+The module can be installed here: https://www.powershellgallery.com/packages/MicrosoftTeams/.
 To manage the policies and configurations that apply to the Microsoft Teams service, please see the reference documents for the Skype for Business module: https://docs.microsoft.com/powershell/module/skype/?view=skype-ps&preserve-view=true

 Here, you will find all of the Microsoft Teams PowerShell **Help** topics.
 These topics are 'open source' and open for contributions.
 If you are interested in contributing to this content, go to the source GitHub repo and look through the README.